jagerber48/sciform/docs/source/Formatting Options.rst

 Sign Mode
 =========

-``sciform`` provides control over the symbol used to indicate whether a float is positive or negative.
+:mod:`sciform` provides control over the symbol used to indicate whether a float is positive or negative.
 In all cases a ``'-'`` sign is used for negative numbers.
 By default, positive numbers are formatted with no sign symbol.
-However, ``sciform`` includes a mode where positive numbers are always presented with a ``'+'`` symbol.
+However, :mod:`sciform` includes a mode where positive numbers are always presented with a ``'+'`` symbol.
-``sciform`` also provides a mode where positive numbers include an extra whitespace in place of a sign symbol.
+:mod:`sciform` also provides a mode where positive numbers include an extra whitespace in place of a sign symbol.
 This mode may be useful to match string lengths when positive and negatives numbers are being presented together, but without explicitly